thoughtco/statamic-cache-tracker/README.md

 ## How it works

 The addon should work auto-magically in most cases.
-It listens for hooks in nav and collection tags, as well as augmentation of entries, terms, assets and globals to determine what content is being output.
+It listens for hooks in nav tags, as well as augmentation of entries, terms, assets and globals to determine what content is being output.

 This data is then added to a cache store that is used to determine what cached data should be invalidated at what times.